 Things to do on Great Keppel Island

-Great Keppel Island is approximately 240 hectares in size (around 3,500 acres and 43 kilometres in circumference) – home to seventeen pristine white sandy beaches.
+Great Keppel Island is approximately 240 hectares in size (around 3,500 acres and 43 kilometers in circumference) – home to seventeen pristine white sandy beaches.
 The island interior is rich with native flora and fauna, all waiting for you to explore.
-Island bushwalking tracks disperse trekkers around the island to beaches or spectacular lookouts.
+Island bush walking tracks disperse trekkers around the island to beaches or spectacular lookouts.
 These vary in duration and difficulty, from leisurely strolls to challenging hikes.

-Private coves and pockets of fringing reef around Great Keppel Island are excellent for swimming, snorkelling and diving.
+Private coves and pockets of fringing reef around Great Keppel Island are excellent for swimming, snorkeling and diving.

-Great Keppel Island is a bird watchers paradise, with over 90 species of birds identified, living amongst many different habitats.
+Great Keppel Island is a bird watchers paradise, with over 90 species of birds identified, living among many different habitats.